A Guide to Canada's

 • Acquisition of an Interest in an Unincorporated Combination

-In respect of the combination, does the value of its assets in Canada, or its gross revenues from sales in or from Canada generated from those assets exceed C$93 million? and
+In respect of the combination, does the value of its assets in Canada, or its gross revenues from sales in, from or into Canada generated from all the assets that are the subject matter of the combination assets exceed C$93 million?

 • Are purchaser & its affiliates entitled to more than 35% of profits or assets on dissolution, or if more than 35% already held, to more than 50% of profits or assets on dissolution?